This exhibition is closed.

 In 2017, Haus der Kunst will devote an exhibition and concert series to the work of the pioneering Berlin avant-garde recording label and collective Free Music Production / FMP.
 Nearly fifty years after its founding, the work of this innovative experimental label and collective demands a new critical analysis with respect to its contributions to music.
 The exhibition and its accompanying program and publication follows the curatorial context established with the landmark 2012 exhibition and concert series: "ECM: A Cultural Archaeology," which was devoted to the influential work of ECM and Manfred Eicher in 2012.

 The record label and improvisational music production platform Free Music Production / FMP was founded in West Berlin in 1968.
-Its radically expansive focus on contemporary improvisational music and avant-garde jazz was a global undertaking from the beginning.
-Cutting across diverse musical and cultural practices, FMP invited musicians and composers to explore a range of performance possibilities, from its renowned recordings to concerts, festivals (Total Music Meeting), interdisciplinary workshops (Workshop Freie Musik), and exhibitions.
-It involved hundreds of musicians, composers, and artists from around the world in a divided Berlin, at a time when the city was positioned as the beacon of Western artistic freedom.
+Its radically expansive focus on contemporary improvisational music and avant-garde jazz were global undertakings from the beginning.
+Cutting across diverse musical and cultural practices, FMP invited musicians and composers to explore a range of performance possibilities, from its renowned recordings to concerts, festivals (Total Music Meeting), interdisciplinary workshops (Workshop Freie Musik) and exhibitions.
+It has involved hundreds of musicians, composers and artists from around the world in a divided Berlin, at a time when the city was positioned as the beacon of Western artistic freedom.

 The exhibition is curated by Markus Müller.